 7. Canoeing through the lily pads at Algonquin

-There aren’t many times I’m ever really still, when I’m not trying to do at least two things at once.
-But being out on the water in Algonquin Provincial Park was the most peaceful I’ve felt in a long time.
+There aren’t many times when I’m ever really still – I’m usually trying to do at least two things at once.
+But being out on the water in Algonquin Provincial Park in Ontario was the most peaceful I’ve felt in a long time.
 As we paddled out into Costello Creek all we could hear was the splash of our paddles through the water and the hum of dragonflies.
 We listened to our guide tell us about the park and kept one eye open for wildlife.
-But mostly we just paddled along, listened to the birds calling, soaked up the scenery and the sunshine.
+But mostly we just paddled along, listened to the calls of the birds, and soaked up the scenery and the sunshine.

 8. Meeting a Canadian icon